Sabaeans in the Horn of Africa: Epigraphs

-There are various royal inscriptions in South Arabian script and the Sabaean language that mention Dʿmt, the title mlk (king), and mkrb, most often interpreted as the Sabaean title mukarrib (or possibly the honorific makrûb meaning "blessed".
+There are various royal inscriptions in Ancient South Arabian script in Sabaic that mention dʿmt, the title mlk (king), and mkrb, most often interpreted as the Sabaic title mukarrib (or possibly the honorific makrūb meaning "blessed".
 There is also the unknown mlkn ṣrʿn).
-There are seven inscriptions that mention Dʿmt, all found in Aksum or eastern Tigray Region (none at Yeha or in Eritrea), however it is unclear whether they had been moved from their original locations.
-There are inscriptions naming non-Dʿmt rulers at Seglamen, Kaskase, and Yeha.
-Two inscriptions mention sbʿ, considered to refer to a geographical region or tribe/polity, or to Sheba (or a personal name).
+There are seven inscriptions that mention dʿmt, all found in Aksum or the eastern Tigray Region (none at Yeha or in Eritrea).
+It is unclear whether they had been moved from their original locations.
+There are inscriptions naming non-dʿmt rulers at Seglamen, Keskese, and Yeha.

+Two inscriptions mention sbʿ, considered to refer to a geographical region or tribe/polity, Sheba, or a personal name.
 Some inscriptions on votive altars near Yeha also mention individuals from Sheba.
-Inscriptions also mention the Sabaean deities Almaqah and ʿAṯtar and indigenous ones.
+Inscriptions also mention the Sabaean deities Almaqah and ʿAṯtar as well as indigenous ones.
 Of the 11 deities mentioned, 5 are South Arabian.
 One inscription is from a Sabaean stonemason from Marib, and another on an altar indicates the Great Temple of Yeha was dedicated to Almaqah.
 Some inscriptions divide the population into "reds" and "blacks", possibly referring to skin colour.
 Inscriptions in Sabaean are fragmentary and total 40 words, most of which are names.
-From a palaeographic perspective, they appear to not have been the earliest ones.
-Other inscriptions that could be linguistically analysed are Ethiopic in form, which are more numerous and have been labelled Proto-Geʽez.
+From a palaeographic perspective, they appear not to have been the earliest ones.
+Other inscriptions that could be linguistically analysed are Ethio-Semitic, which are more numerous and have been labelled proto-Geʽez.